Agricultural Literacy Curriculum Matrix

 Types by Texture

-Students will learn about soil texture and determine the texture of several soil samples.
+Students investigate soil texture and determine the texture of several soil samples.
+Grades 3-5

 Activity 1: Dirt Shake